peterskogsberg/fe-test-template/README.md

 You are free to choose whether to work in a local IDE or an online based one, whether you want to use TypeScript or JavaScript, and how the component will look.
 SVG icons are provided if you want to use them.

 You can also fetch data any way you want, e.g. fetch, Axios, react-query or even XMLHttpRequest.
-The same goes for app-internal data management - React context, Redux, a hook, useState?
+The same goes for app-internal data management - React context, Redux, Immer, a hook, useState?

 ## Keep calm and code on 👌